Initialize config (interactive TUI)

 onetool.yaml Main configuration (tools, servers, snippets)

-secrets.yaml API keys (gitignored)
+secrets.yaml API keys (gitignored, passed via --secrets)

 bench.yaml Benchmark harness config